Therfield Heath is managed by the Conservators of Therfield Heath and Greens, who were set up by an Act of Parliament in 1896.

 Clive Hall: firstname.lastname@example.org

 The Conservators are jointly Lords of the Manor of Therfield.
-They can appoint a Conservator to serve and appointed Mark Weatherhead.
+They can appoint a Conservator to serve and have appointed John King.

 To contact the clerk or for further information email : firstname.lastname@example.org